gregorriegler/clj-evaluator/README.md

 # clj-evaluator

-A Clojure library designed to ... well, that part is up to you.
+http server that evaluates the code you POST

 ## Usage

-FIXME
+> echo '(+ 1 2)' | http POST :8080
+> -> 3

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 Gregor Riegler

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at